lawrennd/old_talks/_ml/includes/bernoulli-maximum-likelihood.md

+\ifndef{bernoulliMaximumLikelihood}
+\define{bernoulliMaximumLikelihood}
+\editme

-\newslide{Maximum Likelihood in the Bernoulli}
+\subsection{Maximum Likelihood in the Bernoulli}

-\notes{### Maximum Likelihood in the Bernoulli Distribution

-Maximum likelihood in the Bernoulli distribution is straightforward.
+\notes{Maximum likelihood in the Bernoulli distribution is straightforward.
 Let's assume we have data, $\dataVector$ which consists of a vector of binary values of length $n$.
 If we assume each value was sampled independently from the Bernoulli distribution, conditioned on the parameter $\pi$ then our joint probability density has the form}\slides{
 * Assume data, $\dataVector$ is binary vector length $\numData$.
 * Assume each value was sampled independently from the  Bernoulli distribution, given probability $\pi$}
 $$